3 Things That Are Helping Me Teach My Teenager How to Drive

 2. Keep a log using your favorite spreadsheet a

-The guide has a tracking sheet to help parents log the hours spent in the car with their teens.
-The best thing to do is create your version using your desired spreadsheet
+The guide has a tracking sheet to help you log the hours spent in the car with your teenager.
+In Virginia, you have to track:

 I have the Google Maps app on my phone.
 There are times that I forget to log the minutes we have practiced driving when we get home.
 Therefore, best way to keep track of how long your teen drove, and the miles is to use something like Google Timeline.
 I want to make sure that we drive together for the required time so that he has the practice needed before he starts driving on his own, so this is the best method for me to do this.